Kurento/doc-kurento-room/source/demo_deployment.rst

 Kurento room demo installer
 ===========================

+Currently, there are no binary releases of Kurento Room Demo.
+In order to deploy a new demo server, it is needed to build it from sources.

 Demo binaries
 #############

 The demo has been configured to generate a zipped archive during the *package* phase of a Maven build.
-To obtain it build the **kurento-room-demo** project together with its required modules:
+To obtain it, build the **kurento-room-demo** project together with its required modules:

 .. sourcecode:: bash